- Education and Science»

 The Development of the English Agriculture Enclosure System

-In about 1300 markets began to open up in France for the long, ifne hair of the Cotswold sheep.
-The Norman landlords built hedges and brush fences wich gave way to stone fences to enclose the sheep.
+In about 1300, markets began to open up in France for the long, fine hair of the Cotswold sheep.
+The Norman landlords built hedges and brush fences which gave way to stone fences to enclose the sheep.
 City traders began to develop a cloth industry and imported skilled weavers from France to handle the looms and small cottage factories began popping up around the country.

 Under King Henry VIII, England withdrew from the Roman Catholic Church and redistributed church lands to court favorites. thousands of church acres were removed from commons and turned into pastures for the wool trade.
-Under Queen Elizabeth rule was given back to the villagers, the Spanish Armada was defeated, and the English empire cashed in on the piracy of Drake, Forbisher, Hawkins and others to scoop up Spain's plunder.
+Under Queen Elizabeth's rule was given back to the villagers, the Spanish Armada was defeated, and the English empire cashed in on the piracy of Drake, Frobisher, Hawkins, and others to scoop up Spain's plunder.
 Cotswold wool and English cloth dominated Germany, France, Dutch, and northern Italy's commercial fairs.
-This lead to more factories built in the cities.
+This led to more factories being built in the cities.
 In 1603 the Laws of Tillage that Elizabeth had imposed were repealed so that the enclosures could be enlarged.

-The cities swelled in the 1600s. new carts, new stores, new clerks pushed their homes together demanding that the supplies come through them.
-Farming began to become diversify.
+The cities swelled in the 1600s. new carts, new stores, and new clerks pushed their homes together demanding that the supplies come through them.
+Farming began to diversify.
 There were no more commons or strip crops.
-Production for cash of meat, grain, milk, and root vegetables were needed to feed the cities.
+Production for cash of meat, grain, milk, and root vegetables was needed to feed the cities.

 America Became the Place for European Dissenters

-Though the Spanish and French arrived before the English, only England came ashore with the plow and hoe into the rich fields of the eight hundred mile stretch between Maine and Georgia.
+Though the Spanish and French arrived before the English, only England came ashore with the plow and hoe into the rich fields of the eight-hundred-mile stretch between Maine and Georgia.
 The northern half was brown forest podzolic soil rich in nitrogen and as.
-To the south half-bog soil blended into red and yellow podzolics.
+To the south half-bog soil blended into red and yellow podzolic.